 According to him, the goal here is to get a real picture of what our young people think about, what ideas they have.
 "Because youth always means a driver, youth always means development," he stated.

+The forum will culminate in a kind of "youth message".
 The message will reflect the results of the discussions at the forum's sections and a certain model of young people's vision of the Internet future and will be further passed to the Russian and global Internet community.

 Last year Russia's initiative to establish the Forum was recognized by the United Nations and on March 11, the UN Secretariat sent to its organizers an official letter of congratulations and gratitude for the work done in its preparation.

-More specifically, the United Nations found the Russian initiative to have been organized in full conformity with the main principles of the UN Internet Governance Forum: openness, inclusiveness and non-commercial nature.
+UN Recognition of the Russian Initiative More specifically, the United Nations found the Russian initiative to have been organized in full conformity with the main principles of the UN Internet Governance Forum: openness, inclusiveness and non-commercial nature.

 The UN secretariat also noted the compliance of the Russian Youth Forum program in Russia with the NRIs (National, Subregional, Regional and Youth Initiatives).

+Despite the fact that the Youth Internet Governance Forum is being held in Russia for the first time, its agenda is distinguished by precision and topicality.
 Instead of taking general topics related to the Internet space, the forum organizers focused on problems that are relevant right now and reflect major global and Russian trends.
 For example, the forum will discuss the problem of personal data protection – as there has been a global trend to limit this data collection and processing that violate personal users' rights.

-It is known that Russia is "in the forefront" of this issue: the end of last year saw a law passed enabling the Russians to demand the removal of their personal data from the public domain if they are not happy with the way the data are used.
+The Forum's sections It is known that Russia is "in the forefront" of this issue: the end of last year saw a law passed enabling the Russians to demand the removal of their personal data from the public domain if they are not happy with the way the data are used.
 The forum will discuss the extent to which control over personal data collection and processing depends on people, and the extent to which it depends on the perfection of legal instruments and technology.

 "I am just moderating the section "My personal data," who it belongs to and whose it really is," said Roman Chukov. - There we will discuss all these problems, we shall discuss the 108 Convention on personal data with representatives of the Council of Europe and we shall discuss those formats in Russia and in the world, on best practices of data processing and the need for some global standard-setting initiatives with representatives of Russian business and the deputy head of Roskomnadzor.
 I hope it will all be very interesting.